robindouglasjohnson/gruescript/docs/gruescript.md

-article: if the principal world is (or is a reference to) a thing with a `def` or `indef` property, that value will be used if appropriate; otherwise 'a' will be changed to 'an' if the display name begins with a vowel (or 'an' to 'a' if it doesn't -- 'an' behaves exactly the same as 'a' but can be used for capitalisation, as explained below), or 'some' for plural things; 'your' will be changed to 'my' if the game is in first
+article: if the principal world is (or is a reference to) a thing with a `def` or `indef` property, that value will be used if appropriate; otherwise 'a' will be changed to 'an' if the screen name begins with a vowel (or 'an' to 'a' if it doesn't -- 'an' behaves exactly the same as 'a' but can be used for capitalisation, as explained below), or 'some' for plural things; 'your' will be changed to 'my' if the game is in first